sethr07/surveys/README.md

 - ```install-deps.sh``` is a first cut at an installer for dependencies
 - Then you need to select a list of IPv4 addresses, eiter from a previous run or from MaxMind for some country code, e.g. "IE".
+This script also runs the ```mm_update.sh``` script that setups up the maxmind databases.
+To run this you need to register with maxmind and generate a key and have a file in your $TOP directory called ```mm-key.txt``` containing the key from maxmind.
 - ```skey-all.sh``` is the script to orchestrate things
 - Most of the main code is the top directory of the repo for now.
 That includes the main python scripts as described below.